 Note that additional meetings of the Stakeholder Advisory Committee were held in 2021 (April 12, July 12, and November 8) after the adoption of the GSP in 2019 to discuss ongoing implementation activities.

-1.2.5.5 List of Additional Public Meetings Where theis GSP 5-Year-Update was Discussed
+1.2.5.5 List of Additional Public Meetings Where this GSP Update was Discussed

-The following lists the public meetings held from ##January 2023 through ##July-October 2024 where theis GSP 5-Year-Update was discussed.
+The following lists the public meetings held from January 2023 through October 2024 where this GSP Update was discussed.

 GSA Board Meetings